efritz/blog/content/resume/_index.md

 ### Work History

 {{< collapsing-header
-    title="ShoreTel"
+    title="Mitel"
     detail="2015 to Now"
     >}}

-I am a software developer on the [Summit](https://www.shoretel.com/products/summit-platform-overview) team, which focuses on building ShoreTel's Unified Communications Platform as a Service.
+I am a software developer on the [Summit](https://www.shoretel.com/products/summit-platform-overview) team, which focuses on building Mitel's Unified Communications Platform as a Service.
 Externally, I am a primary author of the following client-facing features.

 - Call Routing allows a tenant to configure a set of rewrite rules which will redirect incoming calls to a particular destination based on the call's source, the original destination, and arbitrary user-defined context.